Practise the chromatic and sweeping exercises with different rhythms!

 On this page, you’ll find eleven more variations that develop the chromatic and sweeping exercises.

-In order for you to get the most out of the them, make sure you are ticking these boxes:
+Some of these use a sweeping technique over several strings, others focus on speed.
+In order for you to get the most out of them, make sure you are ticking these boxes:

-- Always practice to a metronome
+- Always practise to a metronome

 - Stop if it hurts

-Sweeping Exercises 4-6
+Sweeping exercises 4-6

-Chromatic Speed Exercises 7-10
+Chromatic speed exercises 7-10

-These Chromatic Exercises deal with speed, push the BPM as far as you can.
+These chromatic exercises deal with speed, push the BPM as far as you can.

-Chromatic Timing Exercises 11-14
+Chromatic timing exercises 11-14